kyyberi/dxdoctor/pages/services.md

 <img src="/assets/img/dxdoctor-logo.png" alt="DX Doctor Logo" width="1238">

 Besides just writing and talking about API Economy, platform economy and Developer eXperience I do consulting and in-house training for company staff.

-Below you'll find affordable packages to start with.
+C-level decision makers and other key personnel in companies **must understandard what is API and Platform Economy to avoid enormous revenue losses**.
+Digitalisation is built around APIs and platforms.

+Below you'll find high quality online training packages.
+Why online?
+The key personnel are travelling and often trouble finding time to find time for training and coaching. **The combination of self-service video material and online coaching sessions offer needed flexibility in scheduling learning.**

 If you need something custom, contact me and let's make it happen.
 All prices without VAT which will be added to the bill.

 <div style="background-color:#ddd;padding:10px;">